Do you want to allow authors to revise published posts in WordPress?

 That done, you may want to test the revision feature by switching to a contributor account.

-Pro Tip: You can instantly switch between user accounts using a free plugin.
+Pro Tip: Want to switch between WordPress user roles without logging in and out of accounts?
+Read our article to instantly switch between user accounts using a free plugin.

-In the contributor account, simply go to Posts » All Posts and hover your mouse over a published post.
+In the contributor account, simply go to Posts » All Posts from the admin sidebar and hover your mouse over a published post.
 You’ll now see an option to ‘Create revision draft’.

 Once a contributor clicks on the ‘Create revision draft’ link, the plugin will create a duplicate of the published post and open it for editing.